 Then we can state a corresponding hypothesis, let us call it the Min-Max-OMv Hypothesis, asserting that the Min-Max-OMv problem cannot be solved in truly subcubic time $O(n^{3-\varepsilon})$, for any $\varepsilon > 0$.
 This of course brings a question:

 It turns out, yes, we can!
-Somewhat surprisingly, we can even give a~tight reduction from Min-Max-OMv to Boolean-OMv.
+Somewhat surprisingly\footnote{This is perhaps less surprising to those readers who are familiar with how the subcubic algebraic algorithms for the intermediate problems work; see Section~\ref{sec:techoverview}. }, we can even give a~tight reduction from Min-Max-OMv to Boolean-OMv.
 This shows that the Min-Max-OMv Hypothesis and the standard (Boolean-)OMv Hypothesis are actually equivalent.
 Moreover, the min-max product is not a unique example of this phenomenon.
 We show more equivalent hypotheses based on several matrix products, which are harder than the Boolean product in the static setting (see Section~\ref{sec:preliminaries} for the formal definitions).